George Meany: Political goals

-As AFL–CIO president, Meany supported raising the minimum wage, increasing public works spending, and protecting union organizing rights.
-He also supported universal health care.
-Under his leadership, the AFL–CIO lobbied vigorously for its goals.
-He backed the two party system, and believed in "supporting your friends and punishing your enemies".
+As AFL–CIO president, Meany supported increasing the minimum wage, increasing public works spending, and protecting union organizing rights.
+He also endorsed universal health care.
+While he was president, the AFL–CIO lobbied vigorously for its goals.
+He backed the two-party system, and believed in "supporting your friends and punishing your enemies".

-Later years
+Later years and death

-By the mid-1970s, Meany was past his 80th birthday and there were increasing calls for him to retire and pass leadership of the AFL–CIO to a younger man.
-In his final years, Meany took up amateur photography and painting as hobbies.
+By the mid-1970s, Meany was past his 80th birthday and there were increasing calls for him to retire and pass the presidency of the AFL–CIO to a younger man.
+During his final years, Meany adopted amateur photography and painting as hobbies.

-in June 1975 Meany as president of the AFL–CIO hosted Alexander Solzhenitsyn in his tour of the US and held a dinner in Solzhenitsyn's honor where the Russian writer gave one of his most well known speeches.
-Meany introduced Solzhenitsyn with a powerful speech.
+in June 1975 Meany as president of the AFL–CIO hosted Alexander Solzhenitsyn in his tour of the USA and had a dinner in Solzhenitsyn's honor where the Russian writer gave one of his most well known speeches.
+Meany himself gave the speech introducing Solzhenitsyn.

 Meany's wife of 59 years, Eugenia, died in March 1979, and he became depressed after losing her.
-He injured his knee in a golfing mishap a few months before his death and was confined to a wheelchair.
+He injured his knee in a golfing mishap a few months before his death and was reliant on a wheelchair.
 In November 1979, he retired from the AFL–CIO, after a 57-year career in organized labor.
 He was succeeded by Lane Kirkland, who served as AFL–CIO president for the next 16 years.

-Meany died at George Washington University Hospital on January 10, 1980, from cardiac arrest.
+Meany died at George Washington University Hospital on January 10, 1980, of cardiac arrest.
 The AFL–CIO had 14 million members at the time of his death.
-President Jimmy Carter called him "an American institution" and "a patriot".
+President Jimmy Carter termed him "an American institution" and "a patriot".
 He was interred at Gate of Heaven Cemetery in Silver Spring, Maryland.